getodk/central/README.md

 6. New domain names take a little bit to get working.
 In the meantime, we can get working on installing the server software.
 First, you'll need to be able to log into the server itself.
 If you are an advanced user who filled in an SSH key above, you're good to go.
 Otherwise, click on your new server's name in the **Droplets** management panel, then go to **Access** on the left.
 Choose to Reset the root password so that a password gets emailed to you.
 7. Once you have that password in hand, you'll be able to use the **Launch Console** button to log into your server: when it asks for `login`, type `root` and press **Enter**.
 Then type the password you were emailed and press **Enter** again.
 8. Once you are in your server, you'll want to change your password so that people snooping your email do not gain access.
 Type `passwd` and press **Enter**, then follow the instructions to choose a new password.
 From now on, you will use that password to log in.
 9. Now you'll need to download the software.
-In the server window, type `git clone https://github.com/nafundi/effective-spork` and press **Enter**.
+In the server window, type `git clone https://github.com/opendatakit/central` and press **Enter**.
 It should think for some time and download many things.
-Then type `cd effective-spork` to start working with the software.
+Then type `cd central` to start working with the software.
 10. You now have the framework of the server software, but some components are missing.
 Type `git submodule update -i` and press **Enter** to download them.
 11. You now need to update some settings.
 Type `nano .env` and press **Enter**.
     * Change the `SSLTYPE` line to read: `SSLTYPE=letsencrypt`.
 This instructs the server to attempt to obtain a security certificate from the free Let's Encrypt provider.